Teaching, appraisal of learning in different settings and evaluation

 Overall aims and purpose

 This module will provide the students with an understanding of the teaching, learning and assessment theory that should underpin their own teaching.
-Students will gain the skills to appraise their own teaching and learning.
-The course helps them to reflect on how they interact with students and particularly what adjustments they need to make for students with different needs through reflection and peer review.
+Students will gain the skills to appraise their own teaching and learning through personal reflection and peer review.
+The module is designed to enable students to reflect on how they communicate with learners, and identify and then accomodate learners with different needs.

 Key Concepts in adult learning theory

 - Learning styles

 - Delivery of teaching

 - Appraisal of clinical teaching in a variety of settings

 - Goal setting

 - Evaluation of teaching